teuben/teunix/Install/kde6.md

        Window Management
            Window Behavior
-               Focus -> Focus follows mouse (mouse precedence) Raising Windows -> Raise on hover [750ms is the default, perhaps 500ms better)
+               Focus -> Focus follows mouse (mouse precedence) =               Raising Windows -> Raise on hover [750ms is the default, perhaps 500ms better)

-           Desktop Effects (lost a lot of options???)
+=           Desktop Effects (lost a lot of options???)
 	       =Mouse Mark (shift-meta to draw, shift-meta-F11/F12 to erase) ?Magic Lamp (vs. squash)
-	       ?Fall Apart (can be a bit distracting) ?Translucency (nice if you want to match figures) ?wobbly windows
+	       ?Fall Apart (can be a bit distracting) ?Translucency (nice if you want to match figures) ?wobbly windows (one below max)

-           Virtual Desktop
+=           Virtual Desktop
                4 desktops in 2 rows              (navigation shortcuts come later) -> give the desktop unique names/numbers such that taskbar can identify navigation *do not* wrap around (is actually the default) show on-screen display when switching

-3. Input Devices
+=3.
+Input Devices
    - Touchpad
      - Tapping:  tap-to-click
      - make sure not to invert scrolling